-Here is a savory quick bread filled bold with flavors.
+Here is a savory quick bread filled with bold flavors.
 Sharp cheddar, fresh green onions and nigella seeds create a wonderful blend of flavors and colors.
-This is an easy bread to make at home and perfect to serve anytime be it breakfast or dinner.
+This is an easy bread to make at home and perfect to serve anytime, be it breakfast or dinner.

 Soda breads are easy to make quick breads.
 It is called a soda bread as the leavening used is baking soda/powder.
 Compared to yeasted breads the chances of making mistakes are minute with these recipes.
 Not only is it less time consuming, but beginner friendly as well.

 Another point in favor of this particular recipe is that it is high in flavor.
 The crusty outside and the soft and colorful inside makes for a satisfying combination.
 In other words, you are not going to miss the yeast here.

 The recipe is fairly simple and straight forward.
 There is flour, baking soda, the seasonings, and buttermilk.

 Cheddar and the green onions bring more moisture to the bread.
 Since these flavorings are moist take extra care not to knead the dough unnecessarily.